Now today is April Fool’s Day. It seems like this would be a good time for all of us to

 And with all due respect to Rick Astley, the Rick-Roll is packed with humor.
 The video

 represents every cheesy 1980’s cliche in the book.
-Humor is another powerful emotional
+Humor is a powerful emotional

 opportunity for learning.
 Of course, humor is also a very slippery slope that I do